Couleslaw/Pac-man/README.md

 ## How to play

-If you just want to play the game, you can
+- Windows: [download](https://github.com/Couleslaw/Pac-man/releases/latest) the zip file, extract it and run the `.exe` file.
+- Linux and Mac: download the source code, open it in Unity and build the game for your platform.

+## Game description

+Pacman is an arcade game from the 80s where the player controls a character called Pac-Man.
+The goal is to eat all the dots in the maze and advance to the next level.
+Meanwhile, four ghosts - Blinky (red), Pinky (pink), Inky (blue), and Clyde (orange) - are trying to catch the player.
+If Pacman eats a big dot, the ghosts get frightened and become vulnerable.
+Vulnerable ghosts can be eaten for bonus points.
+If Pacman eats all four ghosts, he gets an extra life.
+In each level, a bonus symbol (usually fruit) appears twice, which can be eaten for extra points.
+After eating all 244 dots, the player advances to the next level, where the ghosts are faster, more aggressive, and vulnerable for a shorter time.
+The game ends when the player loses all lives.

+## Controls

+The player controls Pacman using the arrow keys or WSAD.
+It is possible to do a pre-turn or post-turn, which means starting the turn a few pixels before (or after) the center of the turn.
+This allows the player to turn faster than the ghosts.

+The game can be paused using `Escape` or `Space`.
+On the pause screen, there is a button to control the music volume and a button to return to the main menu from where the game can be closed or restarted.

 ## The full Pac-man experience

 The goal of this project was to create a game that would resemble the original Pac-man game as closely as possible.
 I used Unity to create the game and tried to keep all the game mechanics, pixel art, and sounds from the original game.
-The source I used for the game mechanics was [The Pac-Man Dossier](https://pacman.holenet.info/) which is a very detailed description of all the mechanics of the game.
+The source I used for the game mechanics was [The Pac-Man Dossier](https://pacman.holenet.info/) which is a very detailed description of the game.
 I tried to implement everything according to this specification.
 The only thing I did differently was the collision detection, which I used the built-in Unity collision system for.

-The player controls a character named Pac-man.

-# Zápočtový program

-Úloha je vytvořit hru napodobující původního Pac-Mana.
-Hru jsem vyráběl v Unity a snažil jsem se zachoval všechny herní mechaniky, pixel art a zvuky z původní hry.
-Kód je rozdělený do několika C# skriptů, které spolu prostřednictvím Unity komunikují.
-Nemusel jsem řešit žádné algoritmicky nebo výpočetně náročné úlohy.
-Hlavní problém byl správný objektový návrh.

-## Uživatelská část dokumentace

-### Co je to Pac-Man?

-Pacman je hra z osmdesátých let, ve které je hráč spolu se čtyřmi duchy umístěn do bludiště plného teček.
-Hráč ovládá postavičku se jménem Pac-Man.
-Cílem je sníst všechny tečky a postoupit do další úrovně.
-Duchové - Blinky (červený), Pinky (růžový), Inky (modrý) a Clyde (oranžový) - se mezitím snaží hráče chytit.
-Pokud Pacman sní velkou tečku, tak se duchové vyděsí a na chvíli se stanou zranitelní.
-Zranitelné duchy je možné sníst a získat tak bonusové body.
-Pokud Pacman sní všechny čtyři duchy, tak získá život navíc.
-Také se v každé úrovni dvakrát objeví bonusový symbol (většinou se mu říká ovoce), který je možné sníst pro body navíc.
-Potom, co hráč sní všech 244 teček, tak postoupí do další úrovně, kde jsou duchové rychlejší, agresivnější a zranitelní po kratší dobu.
-Hra končí když hráč ztratí poslední život.

-### Ovládání

-Hráč udává Pacmanův směr pomocí šipek nebo WSAD.
-Je možné dělat takzvaný pre-turn nebo post-turn, tedy zahájit akci zatáčení pár pixelů před (nebo za) středem odbočky.
-Díky tomu může hráč zatáčet rychleji než duchové.

-Hru je možné pozastavit pomocí `Escape` nebo `Space`.
-Na pause screen je tlačítko na ovládání hlasitosti hudby a tlačítko pro návrat na úvodní obrazovku.

-## Programátorská část dokumentace

-Snažil jsem se najít nějaký zdroj informací o původní hře, ze kterého bych mohl vycházet.
-Našel jsem [The Pac-Man Dossier](https://pacman.holenet.info/), což je velmi podrobný popis všech mechanik této hry.
-Včetně tabulek udávajících různé parametry v jednotlivých úrovních.
-Snažil jsem se všechno implementovat podle této specifikace.
-Jediná věc, kterou jsem udělal jinak, je detekce kolizí, na kterou jsem použil vestavěný kolizní systém Unity.
-V této části dokumentace se pokusím stručně popsat ty nejdůležitější specifikace hry.
-Nebudu zabíhat do zbytečných detailů, ty se případně dají dohledat v již zmíněném [The Pac-Man Dossier](https://pacman.holenet.info/).
-Tato část bude psaná anglicky, protože mi to přijde přirozenější.
+## Closer look at the game mechanics

+Here I will try to briefly describe the most important specifications of the game.
+I won't go into unnecessary details, those can be looked up in the already mentioned [The Pac-Man Dossier](https://pacman.holenet.info/) if needed.

 ### Game Levels